List of Death Note characters: A

+C-Kira

+C-Kira is a character of unknown identity, gender and age featured in the one-shot chapter The C-Kira Story, who receives a Death Note from the Shinigami Midora three years after Light's death and is known to have made the Shinigami eye deal with her.
+This person only uses the notebook to euthanize elderly people in Japan that wish to die and is dubbed "C-Kira", short for "Cheap Kira", by Near.
+After Near (as L) announces he is not interested in the case and condemns this Kira as an "abominable murderer", C-Kira commits suicide by writing their own name in the Death Note.

 Associates of L Lawliet

 Aiber

 Aiber (アイバー, Aibā), real name Thierry Morello (ティエリ・モレロ, Tieri Morero), is a professional con man in the employ of L. He plays the role of Eraldo Coil (エラルド・コイル, Erarudo Koiru), one of L's detective aliases, during the investigation of the Yotsuba Group.
 Aiber uses his initial "A", just like L, when communicating through computers.
 Aiber speaks many languages and uses many false identities.
 He also has a talent for using his good looks to convince women to pass information to him.
 Aiber enjoys living life on the edge and his biggest thrill comes from conning people.

 After L's death, Light kills him using the Death Note.
 In the manga, Aiber dies from liver cancer at a hospital in Paris, France with his family at his bedside.
 In the anime, he dies of a heart attack in front of his wife and son.
 He, like Wedy, is referenced to, but does not appear in, Death Note: Another Note.